 While this judgement upholds the constitutive theory, it nevertheless allows for complexities of definition.
 Where these exceptions exist, they are usually the result of historical anomaly (as in the case of both the Order of Malta and the Abbey-Principality) and to a large extent depend for acceptance on political expediency so far as other states are concerned, rather than resting purely on academic theory.

 There was certainly a relationship between the Abbey-Principality and the Holy See inherent in the office of prince-abbot that was comparable to a fiefdom.
 However, in practice, the role of the Holy See was limited to purely religious matters, since the monks of the Abbey would have been subject both to Catholic canon law and the Rule of St. Benedict, and the Holy See therefore did not impinge upon the sovereign prerogatives of the Prince-Abbot.
 As evidence of this, appointment to the office of the Prince-Abbot was not subject to the approval of the Pope, and the Pope did not have the authority to appoint knights to the San Luigi Orders.
-It should be added that the Benedictines did not at that time have any central body that acted as co-ordinator, each abbey or monastery being independent and autonomous.
+It should be restated that the Benedictines did not at that time have any central body that acted as co-ordinator, each abbey or monastery being independent and autonomous.

 By virtue of the Constitution, the Prince-Abbot possessed the right of appointment of his successor, and that right was twice exercised during 1884 upon the death of successive Prince-Abbots.
 There is no evidence that such an appointment was required to be ratified by the Holy See, although it would have been routine for notification to be submitted in any case.
+It would be usual for the appointment of the Prince-Abbot to be ratified by the monks of the abbey, and nothing indicates that this was not done in 1884.

 GOVERNMENT-IN-EXILE – 2 AUGUST 1884 TO THE PRESENT